-- 1. Illness of child a physician's note may be requested the day after an absence in order for that absence to be excused.
-All written notes must have a parent/guardian signature.
-Notes may be faxed, handwritten, or emailed.
-Scheduled appointments to a physical or mental health care provider, including, but not limited to, a physician, dentist, orthodontist, and/or psychologist. - 2.
-Contagious disease within the home of a student. - 3.
-Death in the family or of a close friend. - 4.
-Legal business. - 5.
-Observance of a religious holiday. - 6.
-Remedial health treatment. - 7.
+- 1. Illness of child (including physical, behavioral, and mental health symptoms). - 2.
+Scheduled appointments with doctor, dentist, orthodontist, or other physical or mental health provider. - 3.
+Contagious disease within the home of a student. - 4.
+Death of a family member or of a close friend. - 5.
+Legal business. - 6.
+Observance of a religious holiday. - 7.
 Emergency situations (for example, a parent's/guardian's work requiring a temporary transfer or sabbatical out-of-state, a family emergency in another country, etc.) as determined by the Head of School or Assistant Head of School. - 8.
-Suspension from school.
+Suspension from school. - 9.
+Authorized school-sponsored activities